-Before you begin the application process, you'll want to wash your hands, paying particular attention to drying nails and cuticles, you want to make sure that everything around the nail bed is completely dry.
+Before you begin the application process, you'll want to wash your hands, paying particular attention to drying your nails and cuticles.
+Make sure that everything around the nail bed is completely dry.

-- Clean off any nail polish and give your nails a wipe over with the acetone-free polish remover to ensure there are no oils, natural or otherwise on the surface of your nail.
-This is to ensure that the glue lasts and doesn't bubble up or chip.
+Then clean off any nail polish; if your nails are bare, you'll still want to wipe over them with polish remover to get rid of any oils, natural or otherwise, from the surface of your nail.
+This ensures that the glue lasts and doesn't bubble up or chip.

-You'll also want to remove the fake nails from the pack and arrange which nail is going to be suitable for which finger.
-If you arrange the appropriate shapes first, then it will make things easier once you begin the application.
+You'll also want to remove the fake nails from the pack and arrange which nail will be suitable for which finger.
+If you arrange the appropriate shapes first, it will make things easier once you begin the application.

-- Clip your natural nail down close to the finger tip.
-Keeping a short shape won't interfere with the artificial nail you're about to apply.
+Clip your natural nails down close to the fingertips.
+Keeping a short shape won't interfere with the artificial nails you're about to apply.

-- Very gently push your cuticles back using the orange stick.
-If your cuticles are sensitive, be sure to push them back slowly, going too fast can cut them and you won't be able to continue applying the artificial nails.
+Then, very gently push your cuticles back using an orange stick.
+If your cuticles are sensitive, be sure to push them back slowly.
+Going too fast can cut them, and then you won't be able to continue applying the artificial nails.

-- Put a dot of glue on to the fake nail and one on the real nail—try to avoid over-gluing.
-A very small drop is all that you need, because once it hits a flat surface.
+Put a dot of glue on the fake nail and one on the real nail—try to avoid over-gluing.
+A small drop is all you need because it will expand once it hits a flat surface.
 While nail adhesives are an option, Saunders does not recommend them because they are less durable.

-- Place the fake nail just above cuticle (keep it straight as you don't want any crooked looking nails) and then press down onto nail bed.
-Keep pressure applied for 10 seconds to ensure no air bubbles are present before you go on to the next one.
-This step is really important because if the fake nail is not secure to the nail bed, moisture will get in underneath and cause lifting or nail fungus.
+Keep pressure applied for 10 seconds to ensure no air bubbles are present before you move on to the next nail.
+This step is essential because if the fake nail is not secured to the nail bed, moisture may get underneath and cause lifting or nail fungus.

-After your nails have been applied, take a Q-tip and wipe around the cuticle to take up any glue that has seeped out from under the fake nail.
+After your nails have been applied, take a Q-tip and wipe around the cuticle to pick up any glue that has seeped out from under the fake nail.
 Then, if you so choose, take a nail file and file down your set to your preferred length.

-Keep the top of the nail glue as clean as you can (remember if you wipe it with soft tissue the tissue will stick) and keep the bottle upright so you can reuse.
+Keep the top of the nail glue as clean as you can (remember, if you wipe it with soft tissue, the tissue will stick), and keep the bottle upright so you can reuse it.